 Born in Tehran, Iran, in 1990, Lohrasb Bayat is a self-taught artist whose work emerges from an interest in history, politics, socio-economics, and science.
 His formative years were marked by constant travel, traversing war-ravaged cities in the aftermath of the Iran-Iraq conflict and encountering the vast desert landscapes.
 These experiences, coupled with encounters with marginalized Arab communities within Iran, left an indelible imprint that would later find expression in his artistic endeavors.

-Lohrasb Bayat’s work is a commentary on culture and aims to both examine and upend established ways of looking.
-By distorting assumed certainties of belief, Lohrasb Bayat questions accepted cultural and socio-economic systems and ideological viewpoints as well as their persistence over time, and seeks to transform historical and political issues into a soft and domesticated visual form.
+Lohrasb Bayat’s work is a commentary on culture and aims to both examine and upend established ways of perception.
+By distorting assumed certainties of belief, Bayat probes accepted cultural systems and ideological viewpoints, questioning their enduring presence and impact across time and seeks to transform historical and political issues into a soft and domesticated visual form.

 In his Domesticated series, he also tackles identity concealment and anonymity in the age of mass surveillance and facial recognition. figures shroud their identities, cloaked under the intense illumination, while their eyes bear a palpable sense of paranoia and anticipation, transfixed on the world beyond the frame, hinting at an imminent and foreboding event.
 These creations surpass the boundaries of mere aesthetics, becoming a voice for those whose identities are overshadowed by societal prejudices and the omnipresence of surveillance.
 In his works, he challenges viewers to confront their own perceptions, biases, and the power dynamics entrenched within contemporary systems of control.